 Some employers choose to offer flat rates for mileage reimbursement to ensure they are in compliance with any applicable employment law.
 However, this approach can backfire if flat rates are too high, translating into taxable income for the employee and incurring payroll taxes for the employer.

-Key takeaway: Mileage reimbursement sits at the intersection of employment law and tax law.
-You are required to reimburse employees for mileage if failure to do so would reduce their wages below minimum wage.
+Mileage reimbursement sits at the intersection of employment law and tax law.
+Federally, you are required to reimburse employees for mileage if failure to do so would reduce their wages below minimum wage.
 Additional state considerations may apply as well.

-There is no federal requirement under the Fair Labor Standards Act for employers to reimburse employees for mileage accrued while driving for work-related purposes.
-However, there may be state requirements for mileage reimbursements; check your state law and confer with legal counsel to determine whether you have an obligation to reimburse your employees.
+There is no federal requirement under the Fair Labor Standards Act (FLSA) for employers to reimburse employees for mileage accrued while driving for work-related purposes.
+However, there may be state requirements for mileage reimbursements, so business owners should check state law and confer with legal counsel to determine whether they have an obligation to reimburse their employees.

 There are limits on what employers are required to reimburse, however.
-The standard under the law is "reasonably necessary expenses" to perform job duties, Lackey said.
-For example, if an employee chooses to drive a Ferrari to deliver pizzas, the employer is not on the hook for the immense fuel, maintenance and depreciation costs.
-Mileage reimbursement rates could instead be based on a more commonly used vehicle for the job description, like a four-door sedan.
+The standard under the law is “reasonably necessary expenses” to perform job duties, Lackey said.
+For example, if an employee chooses to drive a Ferrari to deliver pizzas, the employer is not on the hook for the immense fuel, maintenance and depreciation costs for that kind of vehicle.
+Mileage reimbursement rates could instead be based on a more commonly used car for the job description, like a four-door sedan.

 “The business isn’t required to reimburse you for the cost of that specific car,” Lackey said, “but the reasonably necessary costs.”

-The IRS mileage deduction rate for 2020 is $0.575 per mile.
-This means that employers and independent contractors are legally allowed to deduct that amount from their taxes when reimbursing employees for mileage accrued while driving for company purposes.
+The current IRS mileage deduction rate as of July 2022 is $0.625 per mile.
+This means employers and independent contractors are legally allowed to deduct that amount from their taxes when reimbursing employees for mileage accrued while driving for company purposes.

-This rate is down 5 cents from 2019, when the deduction rate was 58 cents per mile.
+This rate is up 6.5 cents from 2021, when the deduction rate was $0.56 cents per mile.
 The IRS uses a national average of data to determine its annual rates.
-For a more accurate depiction of your local driving costs, consider using a FAVR program and working with a third party to develop a rate that reflects the true costs your drivers incur.
-[Need help figuring out your taxes?
-Check out our recommendations for the best online tax software.]
+For a more accurate depiction of local driving costs, consider using a FAVR program and working with a third party to develop a rate that reflects the true costs your drivers incur.

 Establishing and managing a mileage reimbursement policy can be tricky, but there are a few steps you can take to make the process easier.